iggredible/Learn-Vim/ch12_search_and_substitute.md

 If you don't want to type `\|` every time, you can use the `magic` syntax (`\v`) at the start of the search: `/\vhello|hola`.
 I will not cover `magic` in this chapter, but with `\v`, you don't have to escape special characters anymore.
 To learn more about `\v`, feel free to check out `:h \v`.

-## Setting the Start and End of a Match
+## Setting The Start And End Of A Match

 Maybe you need to search for a text that is a part of a compound word.
 If you have these texts: